 - What is the best treatment?

-- Is there a generic alternative to the medicine you're prescribing?
+- Is there a generic version of the medicine you're prescribing?

-- I have other medical problems; how can I manage them together?
+- I have other medical problems.
+How can I manage them together?

-Don't hesitate to ask any other questions that come up during your appointment.
+Ask any other questions that come up during your appointment.

 What to expect from your doctor

-- When did you begin experiencing symptoms?
+- When did you first notice your symptoms?

-- How often do you experience these symptoms?
+- How often do you have these symptoms?

-- Have your symptoms been continuous or occasional?
+- Have your symptoms been nonstop or do they come and go?

 - What, if anything, seems to improve your symptoms?

-- What, if anything, appears to trigger or worsen your symptoms?
+- What, if anything, appears to bring on or worsen your symptoms?